nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 kubectl exec -n <namespace> <sidecar-pod-name> -- cp /etc/xroad.properties /etc/xroad/
 ```

-Version 7.0.0 introduces changes to the database schemas, so a rolling upgrade in a load balancer scenario is not possible.
+**Note:** Version 7.0.0 introduces changes to the database schemas, so a rolling upgrade in a load balancer scenario is not possible.

 ## 8 Message log archives

-(Does not apply to slim containers and secondary pods)
+**Note:** Does not apply to slim containers and secondary Pods.

 As described in the [Security Server Sidecar User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#29-message-log-archives) it is recommended to use a persistent volume for the message log archives.
 Note that in the load balancer setup, only the primary node performs archiving.

 ## 9 Automatic scaling of the secondary pods

-It is possible to automatically scale the sidecar secondary pods using e.g. [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
-A scaling policy should take into account that the sidecar container is relatively heavyweight, and start-up and warm-up (achieving full performance) takes some time.
+It is possible to automatically scale the Sidecar secondary Pods using e.g. [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+A scaling policy should take into account that the Sidecar container is relatively heavyweight, and start-up and warm-up (achieving full performance) takes some time.
 Overall, scaling is a complex topic and out of the scope of this guide.

 ## 10 Load Balancer setup example